 Please after you read the blog from the Enlightened Ferret, just let her know that I sent you.
 She has many other post about ferrets and their care.
 If you are thinking about getting one for your home then this would be a great place to start learning more about them.

 Posted by Carma Poodale

 Carma Poodale (Pood-ALE) is a multi-species lifestyle pet blogger who talks about pets, wildlife, products we love, traveling and life in general.
 We try to find the good in every day life.
 Service dog advocate.
-Influencer, Brand Ambassador, Love Life Like a Poodale
+Influencer, Dog mom, cat mom, lover of nature Love Life Like a Poodale